-On a recent episode of the American Renaissance podcast, white nationalists Jared Taylor and Paul Kersey devoted most of their discussion to the new film The Birth of a Nation, which tells the story of Nat Turner’s infamous slave rebellion.
+On a recent episode of the Renaissance Radio, white nationalists Jared Taylor and Paul Kersey devoted most of their discussion to the new film The Birth of a Nation, which tells the story of Nat Turner’s infamous slave rebellion.
 Specifically, Taylor and Kersey went into full pearl-clutching mode over the prospect of the film ginning up anti-white hate crimes.

 It’s true that The Birth of a Nation is a controversial film for a number of reasons, not the least of which is the subject matter.
 After all, while Turner’s rebellion could reasonably be seen as justified insofar as he and his fellow slaves killed their despicable “owners,” included among the dead were women and young children.